kevinferretti/skills/goal-plan.md

 ## Definition Of Done

 - [ ] <Observable final condition.>
-- [ ] <Required tests, builds, browser checks, deployments, or artifacts pass.>
+- [ ] All final verification standards pass.
 - [ ] <Plan checkboxes and progress log are updated.>
 - [ ] <Known risks or follow-ups are documented.>